vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 * https://github.com/vrm-c/UniVRM/tree/master/specification/1.0/schema

-GLTF-2.0 JsonSchema
+GLTF-2.0 JsonSchema.

 * https://github.com/KhronosGroup/glTF/tree/master/specification/2.0/schema

 ## Error Handling

-### Contradiction between skin.inverseBindMatrices  and node tree
+### Contradiction between skin.inverseBindMatrices and Node Tree
-  - Nodes translations have priority.
+  - The node's translations has priority.

-### When vertex vormal is (0,0,0).
+### When Vertex Normal is (0,0,0).
   - WIP

-### unsafe chars and strings
+### Unsafe Characters and Strings
- - It is danger that values in VRM.meta and each name attributes to use filename and HTML value etc... by raw string.
-Because that may have control characters, too long strings or reserved strings with using environments.
-Therefore, you need to escape danger chars and strings when import VRM files.
+ - It may not be a good idea to directly use raw strings of filename, HTML value, etc.. as input for VRM.meta and each name attributes as those raw strings in the user's environment might happen to be control characters, excessively long strings or reserved strings.
+ Therefore, escaping potentially dangerous characters and strings are important when importing VRM files.

  - [reference issue](https://github.com/vrm-c/vrm-specification/issues/40#issue-530561275)